kmf-lab/steady-state-performant/README.md

 2. **Double-Buffer Batching**
    Each actor processes *half* of a channel’s capacity in a single batch (over 500,000 messages at a time), while the other half is being filled by upstream actors.
-   This ensures that producers and consumers are always working in parallel, maximizing CPU and memory bus utilization.
+   The actor alternates between two contiguous memory regions ("slices"), always processing as much as possible in a tight, cache-friendly loop.
+This ensures that producers and consumers are always working in parallel, maximizing CPU and memory bus utilization, and minimizing context switches.

-3. **Full-Channel Consumption**
+3. **Zero-Copy Processing**
-   The worker actor reads *both halves* of its input channel (a full buffer’s worth, over one million messages) before yielding or checking for shutdown.
-   This minimizes context switches, maximizes cache line reuse, and aligns with hardware prefetching for optimal throughput.
+   For those willing to invest in careful design, the framework exposes a **zero-copy API**.
+   Instead of copying data into intermediate buffers, actors operate directly on channel memory using paired `peek_slice`/`poke_slice` APIs.
+This allows for direct, in-place transformation of messages, eliminating all intermediate allocations and copies.
+   Zero-copy is the lowest-level, highest-performance mode—ideal for advanced users who want to squeeze out every last nanosecond, at the cost of more complex code and careful attention to memory layout and lifetimes.

 ---